cloudstateio/cloudstate/docs/src/main/paradox/user/features/index.md

 ### Entity

 A @ref:[User function](#user-function) implements one or more entities.
 An entity is conceptually equivalent to a class, or a type of state.
 An entity will have multiple @ref:[instances](#entity-instance) of it which can handle commands.
 For example, a user function may implement a chat room entity, encompassing the logic associated with chat rooms, and a particular chat room may be an instance of that entity, containing a list of the users currently in the room and a history of the messages sent to it.
-Each entity has a particular @ref:[Entity type](#entity-type), which defines how the entities' state is persisted, shared, and what its capabilities are.
+Each entity has a particular @ref:[Entity type](#entity-type), which defines how the entity's state is persisted, shared, and what its capabilities are.

 #### Entity instance